 BUT – I have solution that’s worked well for me the last couple of years: having smaller spray painting projects on the go at the same time!
 I just need to keep my hands busy.
-So while I was recently spray painting a fire pit Hubby welded (it’s so gorgeous), I distracted myself by applying the topcoat to an Ikea hack we stained grey (details soon!) and whipping up these “dipped” DIY birch slice coasters as well.
-With three projects on the go at once, I was occupied enough to allow my projects time to dry in between coats.
+So while I was spray painting a fire pit Hubby welded (it’s so gorgeous), I distracted myself by toggling between applying the topcoat to an Ikea hack we stained grey (details soon!) and whipping up these DIY birch slice coasters.
+With three projects on the go at once, I was occupied enough to allow all of my projects time to dry in between coats.

 As an added bonus, we now have this adorable set of DIY birch slice coasters!

-In our allotment of firewood this year, most of our logs were split but we did have a few whole birch logs that I squirreled away for crafts.
+In our allotment of firewood this year, most of our logs were split but we did have a few whole birch logs that I squirrelled away for crafts.
 But you could easily buy all of the supplies for these DIY birch slice coasters online as well, and I’ve linked to everything below.

 Supplies for Making DIY Birch Slice Coasters: